VAT registration & returns

 The Isle of Man offers a business friendly environment that is designed to encourage overseas incorporation, and there are several different types of company to choose from, the most traditional being a 1931 Act company.
 This type of company offers the advantage of being able to set up with just two directors, and is exempt both from local taxation and from the requirement to name a registered agent who is resident in the Isle of Man.
 If you're thinking of setting up a company in the Isle of Man but don't know where to start, get in touch with Coddan as your company start-up agent.
 Our impartial corporate advice and expertise in the field of company set-up can help to ensure that your company set-up runs smoothly.

-This 1931 Act company formation package is for customers, who require to form a limited company in Manx with a registered office address, nominee secretary and a nominee director.
-The formation of a partnership usually takes 5 days.
+This 1931 Act company formation package is for customers, who require to open a limited company in Manx with registered office address, and two nominee directors.
+The registration of private company usually takes 5 days.

-The following document will be dispatch by regular post upon the formation of a 1931 Act company in Isle of Man:
+The following documents will be dispatch by regular post upon the incorporation of a 1931 Act company in Isle of Man:

-This company formation in the Isle of Man offer includes everything in the second option, plus:
+This company set-up in the Isle of Man offer includes everything in the second option, plus:

-This limited company formation in Isle of Man offer includes everything in the second option, plus:
+This private company creation in the Isle of Man offer includes everything in the second option, plus: